alexewerlof/micromustache/README.md

 * The compile() function (though they don't improve speed, but they make the repetitive code cleaner to read)
 * Comments (technically anything that is not an alphanumeric variable name will be ignored)

-##Where does the name come from?
-The name Altemp stands for Alex's Template engine.

 ## Why variable names cannot include $ and _ just like Javascript?

 For having a faster execution, we only use the \w regular expression.